SRGBmods/QMK-Binaries/README.md

 ---

 # Start here if you are new #
-[QMK + VIA builds](https://github.com/SRGBmods/QMK-Binaries/tree/main/QMK%2BVIA-Firmware) (except GMMK notice look to the next section about this!) these are the most recommended builds and may help narrow things down (don't skip directly but keep reading please), but there are several QMK builds listed, always start with the most recent version VIA builds listed and then work your way down the links from here.
+[QMK + VIA builds](https://github.com/SRGBmods/QMK-Binaries/tree/main/QMK%2BVIA-Firmware) (unless you have issues with GMMK look to the next section about this!) these are the most recommended builds and may help narrow things down (don't skip directly but keep reading please), but there are several QMK builds listed, always start with the most recent version VIA builds listed and then work your way down the links from here.
 Issues?
 Please contact Naitoshedo on the [**Plugin Discord Server**](https://discord.gg/jY2xrWXXRc) server or with ([**Issues**](https://github.com/SRGBmods/QMK-Binaries/issues)) of course.
 (If you are using a Keychron keyboard I suggest you try the keychron suffix first, if it fails use the via suffix instead... for example: start with keychron_v6_ansi_keychron.bin and if that fails try keychron_v6_ansi_via.bin as it may be more stable or actually work)

 If you cannot find your keep above it might be found in the Default builds and failing that check the SonixQMK builds.